Lottie Export

 Export lightweight, scalable .json files.

-Cavalry offers native support for Lottie export via the or the .
-Further options can also be found on the in the .
+Cavalry offers native support for Lottie export via the File menu or the Render Manager.
+Further options can also be found on the Advanced tab in the Attribute Editor.

 Exporting to Lottie is very straight forward.
 Simply use the File > Export Lottie...

 menu item.
-It's also possible to export to Lottie via the so can be used alongside other native features like .
+It's also possible to export to Lottie via the Render Manager so can be used alongside other native features like Dynamic Rendering.

-Further options to refine how Shapes are exported to Lottie can be found in the of a Shape's UI.
+Further options to refine how Shapes are exported to Lottie can be found in the Advanced tab of a Shape's Attribute Editor UI.

-We highly recommend using to preview animations.
-Simply navigate to and drag the exported .json
+We highly recommend using LottieFiles to preview animations.
+Simply navigate to https://lottiefiles.com/preview and drag the exported .json

 Lottie file into the browser window.
 From here you can also share links your animations.